ValK-98/api-web-server/README.md

 The smartwatches table represents the list of smartwatches in the system, it has the name, brand, year released, budget, battery life and main feature of each smartwatch in the system.
 It has a primary key that is used in user_smartwatches.

 user_smartwatches serves as a join table, it contains the foreign keys of the two other tables and lets multiple users be associated with multiple smartwatches.
 By using a join table the users are able to save the watches provided to them.
+They are additionally able to delete the watches they've saved without impacting the existing smartwatches inside of the database.

 ### **R10 - Describe the way tasks are allocated and tracked in your project**